Some projects are eligible for an Exemption and therefore are automatically approved, with no Certificate of Appropriateness (COA) needed.

 On a typical blockface, the buildings are placed so that the common elements, whether it be a porch or front wall, are similar distance from the public right-of-way.
 This common siting creates a cohesive streetscape and establishes the street-to-façade proportions for the whole block.
 Proposed additions or alterations must in context with the prevailing distances of the parts of a building from the street.
 The Historic Preservation staff has significant data on the typical distances from the property lines and can help determine what is appropriate for any addition or new construction.
 Contact the office by phone at 832-393-6556 or by email at historicpreservation@houstontx.gov.

 Think your project might be a Shall Approve?
-Click here to see if it meets the requirements.
+See if your project meets the requirements.